TheCyberLocal/STRling/bindings/javascript/README.md

 ## 🎯 Project Mission

 Our mission is to make RegEx a distant and outdated syntax by abstracting the complexities of RegEx into a clean, readable, and powerful interface.
 We strive to simplify string operations and ensure that developers can focus on building their applications without the steep learning curve of traditional RegEx.
-The previous alternative to RegEx was to learn the string validation syntax specific to each user input library, but STRling aims to unify the disparate syntaxes found across various libraries and frameworks into one simple library using only built-in Python packages.
+The previous alternative to RegEx was to learn the string validation syntax specific to each user input library, but STRling aims to unify the disparate syntaxes found across various libraries and frameworks into one simple library using only built-in JavaScript packages.

 ## 💾 Installation

-Install STRling via pip:
+Install STRling via npm:

 ```sh
 npm install STRling